-In other countries, MSG is classified as a food additive and may be listed by the E-number E621 (7).
+In the European Union, MSG is classified as a food additive and may be listed by the E-number E621 (7).

 Here are 8 foods that commonly contain MSG.

 One of the best-known sources of MSG is fast food.

-Some restaurants continue to add MSG to a number of popular dishes, including fried rice.
+Some restaurants add MSG to a number of popular dishes, including fried rice.

 MSG is also used by franchises like Kentucky Fried Chicken and Chick-fil-A to enhance the flavor of foods.